dhallgb/Seneye-MQTT/README.md

 1. Connect your Seneye SUD to your SBC
 1. Access the USB without using sudo, perhaps by:
 	- installing the 10-local.rules file into your /etc/udev/rules.d/ directory
-	- add the user who will run this program to the 'plugdev' group ('sudo usermod -a -G plugdev userid')
+	- add the user who will run this program to the __plugdev__ group `sudo usermod -a -G plugdev userid`
-	- activate the new udev rule ('sudo udevadm trigger')
+	- activate the new udev rule `sudo udevadm trigger`
 1. Run periodically, for example using cron
+1. To run without debugging use the optimize switch `python -O sudmqtt.py`
 1. Use MQTT to subscribe to the published topic elsewhere and put it on a dashboard